Żydowski Instytut Historyczny im. Emanuela Ringelbluma

 When, at the beginning of 1942, the first news of the mass murder of Jews reached Warsaw, the activity of Oneg Shabbat underwent reorientation.
 Instead of collecting materials for a broad monography on the life of Jewish people on the Polish soil, the group started documenting the destruction of further Jewish communities and relaying this information to the public.
 The organization maintained contact with the Polish resistance movement (including the Government Delegation for Poland) and provided it with copies of gathered documents.
 In 1942, through Polish and Jewish organizations, the Holocaust reports of Oneg Shabbat found their way to the West.
 For further information see A. Skibinska (ed.), chapter 2.

-The Archives reading room is open Monday to Friday from 8:30 A.M. to 4:00 P.M. except for legal holidays and Jewish holidays (those dates are published each time on the JHI website).
+The Archives reading room is open Monday to Thursday from 9:00 a.m. to 5:00 pm. and Fridays from 9:00 a.m to 3:00 p.m. except for legal holidays and Jewish holidays (those dates are published each time on the JHI website).

 The JHI Archive is open to all interested.
 You do not need an authorization from your university, company or organization supervisor.
 You need only to complete and sign a declaration as an Archive user.